Hazardous Heritage

 Read more about it here

-The War Heritage Institute's collection also contains a small collection of medical equipment, including surgical items.
-One of the dangers associated with these collection items is accidental stabbing or cutting with these collection items.
-These types of accidents can be avoided by wearing cut-resistant gloves and by storing and labeling the pieces correctly.
+The War Heritage Institute’s collection also contains some medical equipment, including surgical instruments.
+One of the dangers associated with these collection items is accidental stabbing or cutting.
+Such accidents can be avoided by wearing cut-resistant gloves and by storing and labelling the pieces correctly.

 Another risk with this collection is the exposure to chemicals used in the medical profession.
-The risk is especially high in the nineteenth-century collection, where medication was kept in glass bottles.
-These often contained medications that are considered addictive today, such as morphine and cocaine, as well as chemicals that are carcinogenic.
+The risk is especially high in collections dating back to the 19th century, when medication was kept in glass bottles.
+These medicines, such as morphine and cocaine, are considered addictive today, and some chemicals are carcinogenic.

 1. Chromic acid | Chromic acid (H2CrO4) is an inorganic acid used today in chromium plating, coloured glass, and ceramic glazes.